 Urban Tranquility

 Creative & Art Direction“Urban Tranquility” is an experience that invites the audience to take a break in the hectic and overstimulated world, exploring themes of attention, presence and deep listening.
+It explores methods to combine different visual languages, including text, sound, visuals and spatial perspective to create a new form of experience.

 THE CONCEPT